Contact Dermatitis Center

 Cutaneous Lymphoma Clinic

 Welcome to the Brown Multidisciplinary Cutaneous Lymphoma Program.
 Our multidisciplinary team provides comprehensive care to patients with a wide range of cutaneous lymphomas–including B cell lymphoma, mycosis fungoides, and Sezary syndrome.
-Our services include diagnostic and consultations, UVB, PUVA, and NBUVB phototherapy, infusion therapy, clinical trials, and children’s treatments.
-The clinic meets on the last Monday of every month at our Providence – Rhode Island Hospital location.
-To refer a patient please call 401-444-7959 to schedule and appointment and refer to the Cutaneous Lymphoma Clinic when booking the appointment.
-Any notes, biopsy reports, or other information can be faxed to 401-444-7144.
+Our services include consultations, phototherapy, infusion therapy, clinical trials, and children’s treatments.
+Patients are seen only on referral from a physician.
+Any notes, biopsy reports, or other information should be faxed to the office by the referring provider.

 Multidisciplinary Cutaneous Carcinoma and Sarcoma Clinic

-The multidisciplinary clinics take place on Mondays at our Providence – Rhode Island Hospital location.
-Referrals are made through the lifespan cancer center.
-Demographic information, progress notes, pathology report, and reason for referral should be faxed to 401-444-4184, attention Gayle Leduc.
-The patient will be given an appointment within the next 1-2 weeks.
-Please, contact Dr. Joanna Walker directly if there is more specific information you would like to provide.
+The Multidisciplinary Cutaneous Carcinoma and Sarcoma Clinic specializes in the care complex complex skin carcinomas and sarcomas.
+Patients with pigmented lesions or melanoma should see our Pigmented Lesions Unit and Multidisciplinary Melanoma Program below.
+Demographic information, progress notes, pathology report, and reason for referral should be faxed by referring providers to the office.
+Patients should expect an appointment within the next 1-2 weeks.
+Your provider can contact Dr. Joanna Walker directly if there is more specific information they would like to provide.

 Multidisciplinary Melanoma Program